 Many freshman women reside in Irwin Hall, and many freshman men reside in Gessner Hall.
 The New Living Center can house freshmen as well as upperclassmen.
 Upperclassmen may also be assigned to Gessner or Irwin as space mandates.

-The Horn and Markham Apartments are processed in the spring semester for the following fall semester.
+The Horn and Markham Apartments are processed in the spring semester for the following academic year.
 An application process is used to make this upperclassmen assignment.
 For more information contact the student affairs coordinator.

 What should I bring?

 View a list of items to bring (and those to leave at home).

 Residency Requirement Exemptions

 Baker University's housing policy requires all full-time College of Arts and Sciences students to live in campus housing or in Greek chapter houses.
 Exceptions to this policy will be considered under the following conditions: